Pasadena Wedding Venue

 Stretching one square block on Lake Avenue, the church compels you to take a moment and admire its beauty and workmanship.
 Designed in the French Gothic style, it was patterned after the medieval cathedrals of Metz, Beauvais and Amiens.
 (Its 150-foot bell tower resembles that of the Église St. Maclou in Rouen.)
 Constructed of cement blocks with intricately carved adornments, the massive structure stands like a citadel on its corner.

-There’s a charming bridal room, in shades of dusty rose, for you and your attendants to use downstairs, while upstairs, the groom’s party has their own lounge.
+There’s a charming bridal room for you and your attendants to use downstairs, while upstairs, the groom’s party has their own lounge.
 When you’re ready, you’ll make your dramatic entrance down that long aisle, which can be dressed with flowers or candles.
 In a lovely touch symbolizing the start of your new life together, you and your groom will be invited by the pastor to light a unity candle.
 Then, after you’ve pledged your troth and walked back down the aisle as husband and wife, you can re-enter through a side door to take pictures inside.

 If you’re hosting your reception here, too, Morrison Hall, a large wood-paneled room in the adjoining building, has a stage with velvet curtains and a service kitchen for your caterer.
 If you’re continuing your celebration in one of the hotels or restaurants nearby, be sure to take full advantage of the church grounds for your wedding album photos.
 One day, they may inspire your own daughter to get married at this same venerable church and carry on the tradition.